 Lincoln, bothered by Greeley’s accusations, took the time two days later to publicly respond to Greeley’s letter.
-Lincoln reiterated the goal he had explained in his 1861 inaugural address:
+The president reiterated the goal he had explained in his 1861 inaugural address:

 “I would save the Union.
 I would save it the shortest way under the Constitution.
 The sooner the national authority can be restored; the nearer the Union will be ‘the Union as it was.’
 If there be those who would not save the Union, unless they could at the same time save slavery, I do not agree with them.
 If there be those who would not save the Union unless they could at the same time destroy slavery, I do not agree with them.
 My paramount object in this struggle is to save the Union, and is not either to save or to destroy slavery.
 If I could save the Union without freeing any slave I would do it, and if I could save it by freeing all the slaves I would do it; and if I could save it by freeing some and leaving others alone I would also do that.
 What I do about slavery, and the colored race, I do because I believe it helps to save the Union; and what I forbear, I forbear because I don’t believe it would help to save the Union.”

-Lincoln had written another line but chose to omit it before publishing the rebuttal: “Broken eggs can never be mended, and the longer the breaking proceeds the more will be broken.”
+Lincoln had written another line but chose to omit it before releasing the letter to the public: “Broken eggs can never be mended, and the longer the breaking proceeds the more will be broken.”